 If you are considering applying to the Master of Public Administration Program at the University of Arizona, you are likely wondering how much it costs, and how Financial Aid functions.
-Please review the following, and feel free to contact SGPP Graduate Programs Manager at SBSfirstname.lastname@example.org with further questions!
+Please review the Cost: Tuition & Fees page for additional information.
+Should you have additional questions or concerns, feel free to contact SGPP Graduate Programs Manager at SBSemail@example.com.

-Prior to looking into any Scholarship or Funding Opportunities, it is highly recommended that you complete your FAFSA for the academic year.
+Prior to looking into any Scholarship or Funding Opportunities, it is highly recommended that you complete your FAFSA for the academic year (if eligible).
 You will likely not be considered for the majority of the below opportunities without a FAFSA on file.

 Scholarships and Funding Opportunities from the School of Government and Public Policy (Departmental Funding)